 The King, Charles II and his Court left London and fled to Oxford.
-Those people who could, sent their families away from London during these months, but the poor had no recourse but to stay.
+Those people who could sent their families away from London during these months, but the poor had no recourse but to stay.

-Samuel Pepys in his Diary gives a vivid account of the empty streets in London, as all who could had left in an attempt to flee the pestilence.
+In his diary, Samuel Pepys gives a vivid account of the empty streets in London, as all who could had left in an attempt to flee the pestilence.